 The Steamboat Pilot has been a part of Steamboat Springs since the days when sagebrush grew in the middle of Lincoln Avenue.
 It almost challenges the imagination to consider that when James Hoyle printed the first edition of the Pilot on July 31, 1885, there were five homes in Steamboat.
-That first newspaper was probably as well-read as could be expected.
-It carried a lengthy account of the death and burial of President Ulysses S. Grant.
 What it was that made Hoyle think he could feed and clothe his family on the income generated by the newspaper, we can only guess.
 Hoyle must have had extraordinary talents for hunting wild game.

-Hoyle was given a choice “downtown” lot by the Steamboat Town Company, and published his first issues on a foot-powered press located in a log cabin.
-In the fall of 1885, the Pilot found a permanent home in an 18-foot-by-24-foot sawed log building on Lincoln Avenue.
+Hoyle was given a choice “downtown” lot by the Steamboat Town Co., and published his first issues on a foot-powered press located in a log cabin.
+In fall 1885, the Pilot found a permanent home in an 18-by-24-foot sawed log building on Lincoln Avenue.
 Hoyle was not in good health, and the publication dates of the newspaper weren’t reliable in the early days.
 Hoyle died on Dec.
 9, 1894, and is buried in the Steamboat Springs Cemetery.

 After Hoyle’s death, Pleasant Valley homesteader John Weiskopf took charge of the newspaper.
 An enthusiastic prospector, he did much to stimulate interest in Routt County’s mineral resource.
 But it was a young man from Mississippi named Charles Leckenby who was destined to lead the newspaper into the modern age.
 Charles followed his elder half-brother, Hiram “Harley” Leckenby, to Steamboat.